pkimpel/retro-205/software/Burroughs-Algebraic-Compiler/README.txt

         8. After the tape image loads, the compiler will initialize and after several seconds hang with a CDR (44) in the C-register order field.
-        9. Load the card deck to be compiled in the card reader and click START.
+        9. Load the card deck to be compiled in the card reader (Cardatron input unit 1) and click START.
 The system should resume processing and write the compiled code to tape unit 1.
            A listing will be printed on Cardatron output unit 3.
        10. The compiler should eventually halt with 7570 in the C- register address field.
+       11. If the program compiled successfully, it can be run immediately by clicking CONT.
+Otherwise, the program can be loaded and run from the output tape on unit 1 using the Algol58_Program_Loader.card deck.

+    B. Using the compiler bootstrap loader:
+        1. Perform steps 1 to 4 from the manual setup instructions above.
+        2. Load the one-card compiler bootstrap (Algol58_Tape_Loader. card) in the card reader.
+        3. Perform steps 9 to 11 from the manual setup instructions above.

 Algol58_Tape_Annotated_TomSawyer.xls
     Microsoft Excel spreadsheet prepared by Tom Sawyer from his